Lack of sleep or difficulty sleeping in children can have a huge effect on both the child and their families.

 - Bedtime routine: A routine before bedtime can help your child settle into sleep and have a more restful night.

-- Hunger: Ensure that your child is not hungry when they go to bed.
+- Hunger: Make sure that your child is not hungry when they go to bed.
 If you need to move their meal time until later, a mid-afternoon snack can help.

 - Thirst: Children may use "I'm thirsty" as a distraction technique at bedtime.
 Monitor what your child is drinking during the day and offer them water at night time instead of juice or milk.
 If they're genuinely thirsty, they'll drink water.

 - Pain: Some disabled children cannot reposition themselves at night which can disrupt their sleep.
-If you think your child may be in pain you should seek advice from a medical professional.
+If you think your child may be in discomfort or pain in bed, you should seek advice from a medical professional.

 - Medication: Is your child is on any medication that may be affecting their sleep?
 Or do they have to be given medication during their sleep which may be disturbing them?
-Check with a medical practitioner if you're unsure.
+Check with a medical practitioner if you are unsure.

 How to get the support you need